juanlopes/sparrow/README.md

 ## Development

-This repo is meant to remain a faithful representation of the algorithm described in [...].
+This repo is meant to remain a faithful representation of the algorithm described in [TBA].
 Therefore, only pull requests containing bug fixes and performance improvements which do not change the algorithm too significantly will be accepted.

 Feel free to fork the repository if you want to experiment with different heuristics or want to expand the functionality.